PhilipQuirke/transformer-maths/_posts/2023-10-19-Accurate-5-Digit-Addition.md

 To be accurate, the 2 layer algorithm must learn the functionality of the 1 layer algorithm **and** learn additional functionality to handle the 06665+03335=10000 case by cascading the Carry 1 through multiple columns.
 How does it do this?

-Why isn't the 2 layer algorithm 100% accurate?
+The 2 layer algorithm with 30K training batches has a loss of TBA.
+Is it 100% accurate?

 ## What model parts are doing useful calculations?